 –Uncalibrated uncalibrated.
 8-35 fL.

-The best cinemas recalibrate their lamps at least once per week to get a flicker free image and the recommended light level of 14 fL for 2D and 7 (5-9) fL for 3D.
+The best cinemas recalibrate and check their lamps at least once per week to get a flicker-free image and the recommended light level of 14 fL for 2D and 7 (5-9) fL for 3D.

 If the image still flickers or is too dim after a cold start and auto adjustment, the lamp should be changed.

-The best cinemas have good acoustics with a mix of reflective and damping materials on the walls.
+The best cinemas have good acoustics with good acoustic materials on the walls.